 "If players now didn't make a stand and be brave and make that stand then there might not be a next generation of players who get to play for Samoa, Tonga and Fiji.
 We're in the process of discussing that and educating the players around that decision and the impact of that."

-Leo said comments from World Rugby chief executive Brett Gosper on Twitter, in which he labelled much of the media coverage as inaccurate, said Pacific Island national "will not be excluded from (the world) league", as "back-tracking".
+Leo said comments from World Rugby chief executive Brett Gosper on Twitter, in which he labelled much of the media coverage as inaccurate and said Pacific Island nations "will not be excluded from (the world) league", was "back-tracking".

 Avalanche of media on World League in last 24hrs.
 Many inaccuracies.
 World Rugby has pushed for relegation/promotion which is not universally supported.
 The 2 extra tier 2 teams funded to enter the Rugby Championship will be selected on merit - so no Pacific shut out!— Brett Gosper (@brettgosper) March 2, 2019

 Former Argentina captain Agustin Pichot has been vocal in his support for tier two nations since being elected World Rugby vice chair in 2016 but Leo does not believe his words have been matched by actions.

 "The actions haven't come through, haven't come to fruition, and that's what I'm pretty disappointed about," he said.